SajithTS/Angular-Node-with-Postgresql/README.md

 # JWT-implementation-using-Angular-Node-PostgreSQL
-CRUD,JWT operation using angular,node and PostgreSql
+CRUD operations and JWT implementation using angular,node and PostgreSql